 - Follow the instructions on the cleaning equipment carefully.
 Do not add unspecified chemicals or under-dilute in an attempt to make your cleaner stronger.

 - Only use a Seal of Approval cleaning solution that works with your extractor.

 - Begin at the farthest point from the doorway and work back toward the door so you can step out of the room when you are done cleaning.
 Do not clean yourself into a corner!

 - Be patient and do not over-wet the carpet.
 Extract as much of the water as possible.
 Do not rush this step.

 - Wait until the carpet dries before replacing the furniture or walking on carpet.
 This step can take 6-12 hours.

 - Ventilate the area.
 Open windows if outdoor weather conditions permit, or put the air conditioning on a moderate setting (72 to 78 degrees Fahrenheit).
 Never close up a room with a wet carpet.
-You want the fastest drying-time possible to prevent mold growth and to allow earlier use.
+You want the fastest drying time possible to prevent mold growth and to resume use.